bruno-delfino1995/kickstart/guides/archlinux.md

 ## Installing the base system

-- Mount root and EFI partition on /mnt and initialize the base system on it
+- Mount the system and EFI partitions on /mnt and bootstrap the minimal packages on it

 ```
 # mount "${DISK}3" /mnt
+# mkdir /mnt/boot
 # mount "${DISK}1" /mnt/boot
 # pacstrap /mnt linux linux-firmware base base-devel zsh tmux neovim
 ```

-- Enter the mount for your hard drive and start the process
+- Enter the mount for your hard drive and start the process in another tmux session

 ```
 # arch-chroot /mnt